View Disclaimer Information more

 Note that the graph uses interim daily crediting rates and does not reflect the final crediting rates which are used to calculate option performance in the table above.

-3 The strategic asset allocation may change throughout your UniSuper membership.
-In particular, the trustee may alter the strategic asset allocation from time to time to suit prevailing market circumstances.
+3 The strategic asset allocation may change and may be altered by the trustee from time to time to suit prevailing market circumstances.
 Actual allocation will deviate from their targets, but are monitored so they are kept within a range approved by the Trustee.

 This information is of a general nature only and does not take into account your individual objectives, financial situation or needs.
 You should read the product disclosure statement and booklets relevant to your membership category, consider the appropriateness of the information having regard to your personal circumstances and consider consulting a licensed financial adviser before making an investment decision based on information contained in this document.